GigaSpas/btrak/readme.md

 ## Compiling

-You can the project from source code using cargo
+You can compile the project from source using cargo